 Cooking With Kids

-You may even want to get your kids involved with some of the steps, especially squeezing the stuffing into the shells!
+You may even want to get your kids involved with some of the steps in making this stuffed shells recipe, especially squeezing the stuffing into the shells!
 Learning to enjoy cooking by squeezing ooey gooey cheese into shells sounds pretty good to me!

 - Make sure the shells are completely cooled.